How to Become a Counselor in Oregon

 National Clinical Mental Health Counselor Exam (NCMHCE)

-The NCMHCE tests knowledge of assessment, diagnosis, counseling, psychotherapy, administration, consultation and supervision.
-It consists of 10 clinical mental health counseling cases and assesses clinical problem-solving ability by testing identification, analysis and treatment.
+The NCMHCE tests knowledge of assessment, diagnosis, counseling, psychotherapy, administration, consultation, and supervision.
+It consists of 11 case studies and assesses clinical problem-solving ability by testing identification, analysis and treatment.
 It is also administered by the National Board for Certified Counselors.

 Certified Rehabilitation Counselor (CRC) Exam